pingswept/design-for-fab/content/logistics/projects.md

 Prototype due: Tuesday, January 28, at the start of class.
 The prototype should test the mechanism, but need not be sealed up.

 Project due: Tuesday, February 4, at the start of class.

+# PX: Wind-powered car

+Build a small vehicle (less than 40 cm long) that can drive upwind without any source of energy other than the wind.
+We will use a fan for testing.

+A few guidelines to help your learning:

+*  Lego gears are prohibited.
+You can use other Legos (wheels or whatever) if you want.
+*  If you are going to 3D print a propeller or turbine blades, they should be entirely of your own design.

 -->

 # P1: Build a trigger mechanism